This page was most recently updated on May 8th, 2025

 SECTION 4.08 Dues.

 A. Annual Dues.
-The Board of Advisors shall determine from time to time the amount of annual dues payable to the Corporation by its members and shall give appropriate notice to the members.
+The Board of Advisors shall determine from time to time the number of annual dues payable to the Corporation by its members and shall give appropriate notice to the members.

 B. Permanent titleholders.
-All past Emperors, Empresses, Princes Royal, Princesses Royal, and other permanent titleholders as bestowed in accordance with SECTION 9.09 of these By-Laws shall be lifetime members of the Court and be are required to pay annual membership dues.
+All past members of the Council of Regents and other permanent titleholders as bestowed in accordance with SECTION 9.09 of these By-Laws shall be lifetime members of the Court and are required to pay annual membership dues.
 [Amended on 06/04/2006, General Membership Meeting.]

 C. Payment of Dues.
-General membership dues shall be payable on the first day to the first day of May of each year.
-All permanent lifetime titleholders, in order to remain in active member status, will be required to pay the annual membership dues of which the amount and scheduled due date are to be determined by the Board of Advisors.
+General membership dues shall be payable from the first day of May to the first day of May of each year.
+To remain in active member status, all permanent lifetime titleholders will be required to pay the annual membership dues, the amount of which and scheduled due date are to be determined by the Board of Advisors.
 [Amended on 06/04/2006, General Membership Meeting.]

 D. Default and Termination of Membership.
-When any member is in default in the payment of dues for a period of one (1) month from the beginning of the period for which such dues became payable, his/her membership is thereupon terminated, excluding permanent lifetime titleholders, whose membership will be considered as inactive.
+When any member defaults on the payment of dues for one (1) month from the beginning of the period for which such dues became payable, their membership is terminated, excluding permanent lifetime titleholders whose membership will be considered inactive.
 [Amended on 06/04/2006, General Membership Meeting.]

 E. Benefits of Membership.
 Court membership shall entitle members to the following benefits:

-A.1.
-A hard copy of the quarterly newsletter mailed upon request, which shall contain pertinent information, such as calendar of events and minutes.
+1. A hard copy of the quarterly newsletter mailed upon request containing pertinent information, such as a calendar of events and minutes.

-A.2.
-A copy of these By-Laws and or the Treasurers report, by request.
+2. A copy of these By-Laws and/or the Treasurers report, by request.

-A.4.
-Members will be provided with contacts to subcommittees that will have specific group activities in mind, i.e. camping, skiing, hiking, bowling, entertainment, etc. [See Proclamation by Emperor IX, Bob Steinborn.]
+4. Members will be provided with contacts with subcommittees with specific group activities in mind, i.e., camping, skiing, hiking, bowling, entertainment, etc. [See Proclamation by Emperor IX, Bob Steinborn.]

-A.7.
-Eligibility for Monarchs to receive Anniversary pins, ladders and regalia and to take Anniversary walks.
+7. Monarchs are eligible to receive anniversary pins, ladders, and regalia and to take anniversary walks.

-A.8.
-Eligibility to participate with the running or calling of Bingo or Raffles.
+8. Eligibility to participate in running or calling of bingo or raffles.

-A.10.
-Eligibility to run for the position of Emperor, Empress or Emperex.
+10. Eligibility to run for the position of reigning monarch.

-A.12.
-Eligibility to be nominated/selected for the position of Prince, Princess or Princex Royal.
+12. Eligibility to be nominated/selected for the position of Prince, Princess, or Princex Royal.

 ARTICLE V: MEETINGS OF MEMBERS